roshanis/10kings/chapter10_raja_bhoja_paramara.md

 When Someshvara's final invasion came in 1054, Bhoja faced it not as the confident philosopher-king who had once commanded respect from Baghdad to Bagan, but as an isolated ruler whose arrogance had transformed potential allies into implacable enemies.

 The siege of Dhara lasted eight months.
-Unlike the earlier conflicts where Bhoja's innovations had provided decisive advantages, this final battle became a grinding contest of endurance where traditional military virtues—courage, loyalty, and sheer stubborn persistence—proved superior to scholarly brilliance.
+Unlike the earlier conflicts where Bhoja's innovations had provided decisive advantages, this final battle became a grinding contest of endurance where traditional military virtues, courage, loyalty, and sheer stubborn persistence, proved superior to scholarly brilliance.

 "His Majesty fought magnificently at the end," Devaraya told me, his voice thick with grief for his former master.
 "When the walls were breached, he stood in the courtyard of his library with a sword in one hand and a manuscript in the other, defending both his city and his learning with equal ferocity."

 But the defense was hopeless.
 Chalukya forces had learned to counter every innovation in Bhoja's military repertoire, while their superior numbers and systematic preparation gradually overwhelmed Paramara resistance.
-The man who had spent decades studying the science of warfare discovered that war ultimately remained an art—and his opponents had proven themselves superior artists.
+The man who had spent decades studying the science of warfare discovered that war ultimately remained an art, and his opponents had proven themselves superior artists.

 The old weaponsmith's hands trembled as he described what came next.
 "I saw the scholar who died defending that manuscript you found, *malik*.
-His name was Govinda—a young man who had come from Kashmir to study under His Majesty.
+His name was Govinda, a young man who had come from Kashmir to study under His Majesty.
 When the Chalukyas stormed the library, Govinda threw himself across the treatise on metallurgy, saying that knowledge was worth more than blood.
 They killed him where he lay."
 Devaraya's voice broke.
 "His Majesty would have been proud of such a student.
 Or perhaps ashamed that his teachings had led a young man to such a death."

 Bhoja died on the library steps, according to witnesses, surrounded by burning books and fallen scholars.
 His final words, as recorded by a Chalukya chronicler, were addressed not to his conquerors but to his manuscripts: "Forgive me.
 I thought knowledge was enough."